*subject to change

 317. Time Outs and Ground EMS: Data-Driven Decision Making in Fatigue Management

-Justin Koper, MTSP-C, FP-C, EMT, HealthNet Aeromedical Services
+Justin Koper, MTSP-C, FP-C, BS, HealthNet Aeromedical Services

 Fatigue is commonly identified as a proximate cause in ground EMS related incidents.
 However, institutional understanding of fatigue and management strategies varies widely across our industry.
 This session highlights one organization’s efforts to obtain sound operational data and the process used to implement proactive fatigue management policies based on that data.